How to Spot a March Madness Upset: 4 Integral Trends

 It’s not likely that Chris Beard’s team loses in the first round, but his team is the type that’s more susceptible to a first-round upset: lackluster at one end and methodical in terms of tempo.

-Now that you know some of the hallmarks of March Madness upsets, head over to our sportsbook reviews, find the betting site that’s best for you and try your hand at wagering on the NCAA Tournament.
+Now that you know some of the hallmarks of March Madness upsets, head over to our sportsbook reviews, find the betting site that’s best for you and try your hand at betting on college basketball.

 But always remember: never, ever, under any circumstances wager more than you can afford to lose.